Ultimate General: Civil War is a tactical wargame,

 This war must have only one winner... you!

-Ultimate General: Civil War is released on Steam Early Access and in all basic aspects is fully playable.
+Ultimate General: Civil War was first available in Steam Early Access and was fully released on 14/7/2017.

 Fight in the American Civil War campaign and participate in 50+ battles, from small engagements to massive battles that can last several days over hundreds of square miles of terrain.
 Campaign fully depends on player actions and battle results.
 Historical battles can be also played separately.